 If you’re a graphic designer, you’re probably cringing.
 If you’re not a designer, you may not know what the fuss is about, and that’s exactly why I’m writing this post.

 I consider myself both an artist and a graphic designer.
 I value and respect both creative paths, and I’m not in any way implying that one is better than the other.
 I’m able to see the similarities and differences between the two, because I’ve been on both sides.

 And believe me, there are differences.

 The issue that came up in this project is that the majority of artists hired were not graphic designers.
-Maybe they did some graphic design on the side (just enough to know their way around software), but they didn’t have experience with more complex print projects.
+Maybe they did some graphic design on the side (just enough to know their way around the software), but they didn’t have experience with sending things to print.

 The client was forced to go back and forth between the artists and the printer a dozen times before they got what they needed.
 It was frustrating for everyone involved.
 This problem would’ve been easily avoided if the right people were hired for the job, ie. actual graphic designers.

 How do I know this?
-I’m glad you ask – I was one of those artists as well.
+I’m glad you asked – I was one of those artists as well.

 There’s a first time for everything

 In my early years, my website designs, logos and posters were very “artistic”, and not very good from the design standpoint (you can see some horrifying screenshots here).
 Thankfully, I’ve found people online I could ask for advice and critique, and gradually my design skills improved.

 While I was working in my last agency job, we shared an office with a brand and packaging designer.
 When I had a tricky print project and wasn’t sure what to do, I’d ask her for help, and she'd give me some pointers.